 Conclusions On The Pit Boss SmokeIT Legacy Controller Upgrade

-However, it is disappointing that more precise PID temperature control is not provided.
-Furthermore, there are still lots of legacy horizontal pellet smokers that cannot benefit from these control panels.
+However, it is disappointing that more precise PID temperature control is not provided on all the panels.

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.